Home

 Links

-My primary methodology is to center the object with the zero power finder (Telrad or Rigel QuikFinder) using appropriate star charts, then further centering the field using a low-power eyepiece.
-Once centered, I generally bump up the magnification to at least 230x, generally higher.
-Medium to high power observing yields detail that one would miss if it is observed at low powers.
-Sometimes tight galaxy pairs, trios, or groups need high magnifications to "bust" them apart.
-I observe between 230x and 500x more than 90% of the time.
+My primary approach involves initially centering the object with the zero-power finder (Telrad or Rigel QuikFinder) using appropriate star charts and then further refining the centering using a low-power eyepiece, such as my 24mm Panoptic.
+Once centered, I often increase the magnification to 230x, and sometimes even higher.
+Observing at medium to high power allows me to see details that might be missed at lower powers.
+For instance, tight galaxy pairs, trios, or groups may require high magnifications to distinguish individual components.
+I find myself observing between 230x and 500x more than 90% of the time.

 I not only observe at high powers, but I also prefer to use very high contrast eyepieces.
 My current favorites are Orthoscopic eyepieces as I use those 90% of the time.
-If I need to go wide field, I’ve found that the 72-degree TeleVue Delos is the best in class in terms of observing threshold objects.
-A wide field eyepiece goes in my focuser when I observe very star-poor regions, where very little if any field stars are visible at high powers.
+If I need to go wide field, I’ve found that the 72-degree TeleVue Delos is the best in class in terms of observing threshold objects and offers enough "wide-field".
+However, the wide field eyepiece goes in my focuser when I observe very star-poor regions, where very little if any field stars are visible at high powers.
 There were several times when I was looking at something in Cetus or a star-poor region at 500+ power, I was getting lost due to the lack of field stars, so I had to pull back and throw in the Delos.
 A bit more detail is in the Eyepieces section, which discusses which eyepieces I use and why.

 Once I’ve located the object, I generally observe at varying magnifications and note details visible.
 Sometimes some detail is visible at higher powers and other detail at lower powers.
 My observing notes are generally a composite of what I see with varying magnifications.
 Hence when I write my notes, I generally include not only the telescope and atmospheric conditions but the magnifications as well.
 When I sketch objects, I generally observe at several magnifications, then sketch in the details as a composite of the different magnifications.
 Since I observe at the edge a lot, I use different magnifications and mostly Orthoscopic eyepieces.

-Our observing sites are generally in the Sierras of Northern California at 5,000 feet and higher with fellow TAC and TAC-Sac observers.
-Our most used site at 7,600 feet elevation under NELM 7.0+ skies.
-Since I have relocated to Texas Hill Country, my observing sites are at least 3 hours west to get equivalent skies as in the high Sierras.
-Or I can go 5.5 hours west and I'll be at the site of the world famous Texas Star Party (TSP).
+Our observing sites are typically located in the Sierras of Northern California at 5,000 feet and higher, alongside other TAC and TAC-Sac observers.
+Our most frequently utilized site is situated at an elevation of 7,800 feet under NELM 7.0+ skies.
+Since my relocation to the Texas Hill Country, I have found that it takes at least 3 hours west to reach observing sites that offer skies equivalent to those in the high Sierras.
+Alternatively, I can travel 5.5 hours west and arrive at the world-famous Texas Star Party (TSP) site.

-For major star parties, I regularly attend the Texas Star Party, the Oregon Star Party, and the Golden State Star Party.
+As for major star parties, I regularly participate in the Texas Star Party, the Oregon Star Party, and the Golden State Star Party.

 • 2010 and 2012 Texas Star Party – afternoon speaker